Zolo Blog

 Expense TypeAverage Cost (INR)

-Utilities which include Electricity, Cable, DTH, Internet, etc. are a part of the cost of living.
+Utilities, which include Electricity, Cable, DTH, Internet, etc., are a part of the cost of living.
 It depends on your budget and lifestyle.
 The monthly expenditure on utilities would come to around Rs.
 500 to Rs.
-3000. depending upon your locality, usage, and so many other factors.
+3000, depending upon your locality, usage, and many other factors.

 Monthly UtilitiesPrices (Rs)

-Well to make us free away from boredom we need some sort of requirement.
+Well, to make us free from boredom, we need some sort of requirement.
 Bangalore has a lot of things to keep you entertained and make your weekend merrymaking.

-If you are in Bangalore you can’t just keep yourself away from its nightlife and cosmopolitan culture.
-It has a lot of options for your entertainment like its shopping malls, multiplexes, amusement parks, pubs, discos, cafes, etc. There are good malls like Orion Mall, Phoenix City, Mantri Mall, etc. that provide you with a different kind of shopping experience for you all.
-Not only as a shopping destination but these malls provide you with options for restaurants, breweries, bowling, and loads of other fun activities.
+If you are in Bangalore, you can’t just keep yourself away from its nightlife and cosmopolitan culture.
+It has a lot of options for your entertainment, like its shopping malls, multiplexes, amusement parks, pubs, discos, cafes, etc. There are good malls like Orion Mall, Phoenix City, Mantri Mall, etc. that provide you with a different kind of shopping experience for you all.
+Not only as a shopping destination, but these malls also provide you with options for restaurants, breweries, bowling, and loads of other fun activities.
 Places like Lal Bagh, Wonderla, Freedom Park, and Bannerghatta National Park are a must-visit in Bangalore.
-Moreover, in all these places the ticket costs are quite cheap.
+Moreover, in all these places, the ticket costs are quite cheap.
 The monthly average expenditure on your entertainment will cost you around Rs 500.
 On average, the monthly expenditure on entertainment expenses would be around Rs.
 1000-1500.

 Average Monthly Entertainment Expenses